smartdevelopers-ir/SmartFilePicker/README.md

   <style name="SFB.Base" parent="App.AppTheme"/>
   ```

-  And for customizing bottomNavigation colors you should override this style :
+  And for customizing bottomNavigation or bottons color you should override this style :

   ``` xml
 	<style name="SFB.Base.Theme.Browser" parent="SFB.Base.Theme">